Clustering multivariate functional data using unsupervised binary trees: Empirical analysis

-For our illustration, we consider a subset of the rounD dataset, that corresponds to one particular roundabout.
-It contains $18$ minutes of trajectories for road users at $7$a.m.
-We point out that the speed limit is $50$\si{\kilo\meter\per\hour}.
+The dataset we use contains $18$ minutes of trajectories for road users at $7$a.m.
+To describe the motion of the vehicles, we use six coordinates $X^{(p)}$ given by the position, the speed and the acceleration, each of them decomposed into a two-dimensional coordinate.
+The speed limit is $50$\si{\kilo\meter\per\hour}.
 In total, the dataset contains trajectories, velocities and accelerations for $N_0 = 348$ individual road users that passed through this roundabout during this period, recorded every $0.04$s.
 The number of measurements for each curve varies from $131$ to $1265$.
 We rescale the measurement times for each of the $348$ curves such that the first measurement corresponds to $t = 0$ and the last one to $t = 1$.
 Figure \ref{fig:sample} presents a random sample of five observations extracted from the data.
-In order to have comparable results, we remove the pedestrians and the bikes from the data.
+In order to have comparable results, we remove the pedestrians and the bicycles from the data.
 Moreover, curves with less than $200$ or more than $800$ measurements are also removed.
 The curves with less than $200$ points are probably the road users that are present when the recording starts (or ends), and thus, their trajectory will not be complete.
 The curves with more than $800$ are likely to be trajectories with inconsistency.
-Finally, there are $328$ remaining observations in the dataset.
+Finally, there are $311$ remaining observations in the dataset.
 We aim to provide a clustering and give some physical interpretation of the clusters.
 Thus, our clustering procedure \texttt{fCUBT} is run on the cleaned data.
-We chose $\mathtt{n\_comp} = 1$ for both the growing and joining steps and we set $K_{max} = 3$ and $\mathtt{minsize} = 25$.
-It returns $19$ groups.
-Figure \ref{fig:cluster_4} presents an example of cluster we obtain.
-We remark that the trajectories with different entering and exiting of the roundabout are well split into different clusters.
-We point out that all atypical trajectories (\emph{e.g.} people that turn around) are gather into a unique cluster.
-Some of trajectories that have the same enterings and exitings may be split into different clusters.
-This fact is due to different velocity and acceleration profiles; in particular, to differentiate the vehicles that have to stop when they arrive at the intersection from those that do not (see Figure \ref{fig:cluster_11}).
+We chose $J^{(p)} = 1$ for both the growing and joining step, and we set $K_{max} = 3$ and $\mathtt{minsize} = 20$.
+It returns $23$ groups.
+Figure \ref{fig:cluster_4} presents an example of a clusters we obtain.
+The trajectories with different entries and exits in the roundabout are well split into different clusters.
+Several clusters correspond to the same entries and exists and they are distinguished by different velocity and acceleration profiles.
+In particular, the algorithm differentiates the vehicles which stopped before entering the roundabout from those which did not (see Figure \ref{fig:cluster_11}).
+Vehicles with atypical trajectories, such as those making a complete additional loop before taking the exit are also weel separated.
+The Gaussian assumption used in our model-based clustering seems reasonable in this application, according to the results from several normality tests we performed following \cite{norm_test}.
+The details are given in the Supplementary Material.